skovy/skovy.dev/content/blog/typescript-explained-in-javascript-mapped-types/index.md

 post exploring `keyof`](/typescript-explained-in-javascript-keyof/).
 This will return an array of the keys which can then be iterated through using the [Array `forEach` function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach).
-It works very similar to `map` function above, but it doesn't return anything.
+It works very similar to the `map` function above, but it doesn't return anything.

 ```javascript
 const evens = {};